zulfadlizainal/engineer/docs/lte_emtc/lte_emtc_featurealgo.md

 2. Dividing the coverage allowing UE/eNB to selects an appropriate coverage level based on the signal strength to provide reliable transmission in poor RF without trading off good performance in good RF.
 3. Two CE Modes in connected mode are defined by 3GPP in regards for different motivations.

+?> Concept of CE Mode almost similar with CEL.
+However, this concept focus on connected mode part.
+UE should be able to support certain CE Mode to use this concept.

 <br>
 <img src="\lte_emtc\img\lte_emtc_cem.png" width=100% height=100% />
 <br>